centurion-project/module-highlight/README.en.markdown

 What does this trait does?
 I simply adds, in the crud list, a column at the very end with a link to manage highlights.
 This is the generated url I was talking about.
 It contains the parameters needed for the highlight admin to attach a container to our custom content.

+_/!\ Due to some weird urlencoding of callback url parameters, There's no way to return to the content whose highlights we are editing right now.
+This is however definitely on the feature list_